-Businesses who don’t need immediate financing, and are looking for the most affordable option.
+Businesses that don’t need immediate financing and are looking for the most affordable option.
 Also good for business owners with a strong personal credit score and businesses with a strong business credit score and business credit report.

-Whenever you get a loan from a bank you’ll likely encounter origination fees, packaging fees, or other upfront costs that are rolled into your loan or paid out of pocket.
-The APR typically falls between 4-10% for traditional banks and closing costs can be 2% – 5%.
+Whenever you get a loan from a bank, you’ll likely encounter origination fees, packaging fees, or other upfront costs that are rolled into your loan or paid out of pocket.
+The APR typically falls between 4% and 10% for traditional banks and closing costs can be 2% and 5%.

 You can borrow a large amount of money to fund your inventory from a bank, as much as $1 million or more.
-You’re also likely to get the longest repayment terms with a bank, typically falling between 1 – 5 years.
+You’re also likely to get the longest repayment terms with a bank, typically falling between one to five years.
 A bank may offer you a business line of credit to finance your inventory if you need money on a consistent basis.

 Like other forms of financing, it can be difficult to qualify with a bank.
 While it will vary by lender, and depend on your current banking relationship with them, you can generally qualify if you meet these minimum standards:

-- Inventory Value: 1+ Year of shelf life and can only borrow up to 50% of inventory value
+- Inventory value: One year or more of shelf life and can only borrow up to 50% of inventory value

-Whereas banks lend based on cash flow and credit score, asset-based lenders look at two sets of assets, accounts receivable and inventory, in deciding whether to approve you for a loan.
+Whereas banks lend based on cash flow and credit score, asset-based lenders look at two sets of assets, accounts receivable and inventory, in deciding whether or not to approve you for a loan.

-“We serve businesses that can’t qualify for bank financing because their profits or credit score aren’t high enough,” says Marc Smith, Senior Vice President at Magnolia Financial, an asset-based lender that provides inventory financing for B2B companies.
+“We serve businesses that can’t qualify for bank financing because their profits or credit score aren’t high enough,” says Marc Smith, senior vice president at Magnolia Financial, an asset-based lender that provides inventory financing for business-to-business companies.